flux-framework/rfc/spec_42.rst

 #.
 The job manager perilog plugin runs prolog/epilog scripts on job nodes.

 #.
 The instance owner runs arbitrary processes with :program:`flux exec`.

+#.
+Tool launch such as parallel debugger daemons using :program:`flux exec`.

 In a multi-user Flux instance where a user transition is necessary in order for the instance owner to run commands with the credentials of a guest user,